ibm-cloud-docs/containers/cluster-create-vpc-gen2.md

     mycluster    aaf97a8843a29941b49a598f516da72101   normal   20170201162433   3          Dallas     1.29.2_1526      Default               vpc-gen2
     ```
     {: screen}

-    Is your cluster not in a **normal** state?
-Check out the [Debugging clusters](/docs/containers?topic=containers-debug_clusters) guide for help.
-For example, if your cluster is provisioned in an account that is protected by a firewall gateway appliance, you must [configure your firewall settings to allow outgoing traffic to the appropriate ports and IP addresses](/docs/containers?topic=containers-firewall#firewall_outbound).
-    {: tip}

 6. Check the status of the worker nodes.
     ```sh